May devotions to the Blessed Virgin Mary: Flores de Mayo

-In the Philippines and other countries, Mary is fêted in May with the Flores de Mayo ("Flowers of May"), where devotees collect colourful flowers with which to decorate the parish church's altars and aisles (cf. chancel flowers).
-Catholic communities often congregate in the afternoons to pray the rosary, offer flowers to an image of the Virgin Mary, and share homemade delicacies and snacks.
+In the Philippines, Mary is fêted in May with the Flores de Mayo ("Flowers of May"), where devotees collect colourful flowers with which to decorate the altars of parish churches and visitas (cf. chancel flowers).
+Catholic communities often congregate in the afternoons to pray the Rosary, offer flowers to an image of the Virgin Mary, and share homemade delicacies and snacks.
 In more formal processions, children and adults wear their Sunday best, singing and dancing to welcome the rains that will water the new crops.